skjolber/java-jwt-benchmark/README.md

 |[fusionauth-jwt]| 3.1.6 | 15.9k | 15.7k | 581.5k |

 In short, [fusionauth-jwt] is the new fastest parser.
 Parsing without validation is now faster than before for java-jwt, otherwise no improvements.

-# Previous results
-Note that **the relative number matters**, benchmarks are not necessarily run on the same machine, operating system or Java version.

 ## Version 1.1.0:
 Running for OpenJDK 1.8.0 build 191.